 11/22/2010 Serendipity Café at the First United Methodist Church.
 This one was solid.
 Hip-Hop with harmony!
 Anna Berlin, Lotsa acoustic guitar players of many different styles.
 No Actual contests, and slightly OK for a November event.
 Had a talk with Vidal of the Parish Council and we are welcome there.

 10/29/2010 Scarendipity 2010 featured 10 Sleep, Things Keep Happening, Werebears, Mannyfesto, a bit of that gameboy stuff at open mic, Josh on guitar, etc. 67 paid customers, and more than a dozen staff members.
 Pumpkin pie eating contest.
 Nick Levine, the winner.
 Should have had prizes for not being sick afterwards.

 9/18/2010 The Alumni Reunion worked out pretty well.
 We had some good music, some olde buddies, and some swirley cake.
 Not to mention ukuleles.
 Next year I want someone to be alumni invitor.

-reunion performance.
-We got out on time, which helps our chances for doing
+with the Acres reunion performance.
+We got out on time, which helps our chances

-Serendipity at the Library in the future.
-On 8/28 we had some difficulties at
+for doing Serendipity at the Library in the future.
+On 8/28 we had some

 7/5/2010 The independence day was a great success.
 Elvis lead our group, which included Patrick from Sponge Bob (Jeremy), Winnie the Pooh (Julia Z and Josh), Cookie Monster (Nick Levine) and Cat in the Hat (Aidan Feliciano).
 The angels, Emily and Lidia (and sometimes Julia) and the Banner makers and bearers, Anna, Johnny Q, Ethan, Thatcher, and everyone I left out really made it a hot one.
 By which I mean like 101 F. In the shade.
 You could of fried an egg on this parade!
 Consider revising.